What is a black box?

 Telling people that anyone can build an app is like telling people that anyone can be a pastry chef or manage a construction site.
 While Codebots does not claim to make you a master coder, it will equip you with the tools you require to find your edge in the market.

 Developers write the remaining code, and designers customise the User Experience.
 The Codebots platform offers start-to-finish development, which means you can test and iterate on your application, and iron out any bugs before testing and releasing your application.
 This code is completely human-readable.
-You can look for problems, or failing tests, and a developer can look under the hood and fix problems any time.
+You can look for problems, or failing tests, and a developer can look under the hood and fix problems any time, ensuring software application security at all times.